Summer Swimming: Outdoor Pools and Water Parks in Seattle, Tacoma and Beyond

 Water temp: 80 degrees

-Overview: Located in Moses Lake, Wash., about three hours east of Seattle, Surf ‘n Slide is known as clean, affordable and toddler-friendly with zero-depth beach entry to the pool, a children’s splash pad with a variety of spray fountains, plus a Treasure Island water play structure and baby octopus slide.
+Overview: Located in Moses Lake, Washington, about three hours east of Seattle, Surf ‘n Slide is known as clean, affordable and toddler-friendly with zero-depth beach entry to the pool, a children’s splash pad with a variety of spray fountains, plus a Treasure Island water play structure and baby octopus slide.
 Kids and teens interested in more exciting water play will love the Flowrider (surfing simulator, one of only a few in the region), 200-foot slides and sand volleyball courts.

 Reservations: Punch cards can be purchased at the lobby.
 Season passes can be purchased online.